luis7788/BD/README.md

 The rest of the requirements can be found in the [project description](BD-Enunciado.pdf).

-You can also check the [report](BD-Relatório.pdf) and the [slides](slides.pdf) used on the presentation for a better comprehension of the project.
+You can also consult the [report](BD-Relatório.pdf) and the [slides](slides.pdf) used in the presentation for a better understanding of the project.

 ## Database Creation